larryhastings/correlate/README.md

 Where exact keys use very precise "rounds", fuzzy keys require a more dynamic approach.
-In essense, an unused key in round *N* can "survive" to rounds *N+1*.
+In essense, an unused key in round *N* can conceptually "survive" to rounds *N+1*.
 That's what the above example with farms and ponies is showing us; in round 0, if `"Horse/Clysedale"` in `dataset_a` gets matched to `"Horse"` in `dataset_b`, `"Horse/Shetland Pony"` in `dataset_a` goes unmatched and continues on to round 1.
 This also made scoring more complicated.
 (For more on this, check out the test suite.
 There's a regression test that exercises this exact behavior.)

-So here's how **correlate** computes fuzzy matches.
-For each iteration, it computes all possible fuzzy matches between all viable keys, stores the results in a list, sorts the list with highest score first, and keep the highest-scored fuzzy match between two keys that haven't been "used" yet.
-Every key that doesn't get "used" proceeds on to the next iteration, if there is one, and if that same key was mapped in that round too the early one displaces the later one.
-If fuzzy key *FKA* is mapped twice to value *VA*, and the first *FKA* doesn't get used in round 0, that mapping sticks around to the next iteration, and the second mapping continues to wait.
-Complicated, huh!

-(One additional subtle point: the *weights* of these fuzzy key mappings doesn't influence this aspect of scoring; they're only used in calculating the semi-final score, below.  **correlate** prefers the *best* matches, not the *most important* matches.)

-At last, here's the scoring algorithm for fuzzy keys:

-    value_a = a value from dataset_a
-    value_b = a value from dataset_b
-    key_a = a fuzzy key in dataset_a that maps to value_a
-    key_b = a fuzzy key in dataset_b that maps to value_b
-    round_a = the round number for this mapping of key_a -> value_a in dataset_a
-    round_b = the round number for this mapping of key_b -> value_b in dataset_b
-    weight_a = weight of this mapping from key_a -> value_a in round_a in dataset_a
-    weight_b = weight of this mapping from key_b -> value_b in round_b in dataset_b
+After a bunch of rewrites, I found the fastest way to compute fuzzy matches
+was: for each fuzzy type the two values have in common, compute *all possible matches* between all fuzzy keys mapping to the two values, even mixing between rounds.
+Store these matches in an array, sort the array, then use the "match boiler" to reduce it down to just the matches that survive the multiple rounds above.
+The "match boiler" is discussed later;
+for now just assume it's a magic function that does the right thing.
+(Though I had to ensure it was super-stable for this approach to work.)

+Sorting these fuzzy key matches was tricky.
+They aren't merely sorted by score; we also must ensure that fuzzy key matches from earlier rounds are *always* consumed before matches using that key in later rounds.
+So we sort by a `sort_by` tuple, computed as follows:

+    key_a, round_a = key_and_round_a
+    key_b, round_b = key_and_round_b
-    fuzzy_score = the result of key_a.compare(key_b)
+    fuzzy_score = key_a.compare(key_b)
-    cumulative_a = the cumulative score of all successful matches between key_a and all fuzzy keys in dataset_b cumulative_b = the cumulative score of all successful matches between key_b and all fuzzy keys in dataset_a score_ratio_a = fuzzy_score / cumulative_a
-    score_ratio_b = fuzzy_score / cumulative_b
-    unweighted_score = fuzzy_score * score_ratio_a * score_ratio_b
-    score_a = weight_a * unweighted_score_a
-    score_b = weight_b * unweighted_score_b
-    semifinal_score = score_a * score_b
+    lowest_round_number  = min(round_a, round_b)
+    highest_round_number = max(round_a, round_b)
+    sort_by = (fuzzy_score, -lowest_round_number, -highest_round_number)

+The `-lowest_round_number` trick is the very clever bit.
+This lets us sort with highest values last, which is what the "match boiler" wants.
+But negating it means lower round numbers are now *higher* numbers.

+In terms of the abstract scoring formula,
+`score` is the fuzzy score, what's returned by calling the `compare()` method.
-`cumulative_a` is the sum of all `fuzzy_score` scores for matches using `key_a`.
+And `cumulative_a` is the sum of all fuzzy `score` scores for all matches using `key_a`.  `second_pass` exists to compute `cumulative_a`.
-`unweighted_score` is used when choosing which matches to keep per-round.
-`semifinal_score` is the actual score added to the total for this match.
-Again, this `semifinal_score` is further permuted by ranking, if used.

-It's hard to see it in all that messy math, but fuzzy keys maintain *"conservation of score"* too.
-The total score contributed by a fuzzy key across all possible matches is guaranteed to be no less than 0 and no more than 1.
-But the amount of score it actually contributes to the final cumulative score is dependent on how many of those matches are actually used.
-A fuzzy key that, when matched, always produced a `fuzzy_score` of 1 would behave identically to an exact key with respect to *"conservation of score"*.

 ### Score Ratio Bonus